Man who raped 13-year-old girl 20 years ago sentenced to 1 year in prison

 "You shattered me into a million pieces and I've spent the last 20 years cleaning up the mess you made," according to a statement a victim advocate read on behalf of the victim Friday.

 The cold case stems from Aug.
-21, 2002, when a Spokane County Sheriff's deputy a girl reported she was raped on the 40000 block of N. Elk Camden Road, according to court documents.
+21, 2002, when a Spokane County Sheriff's deputy responded to a girl reporting she was raped on the 40000 block of N. Elk Camden Road, according to court documents.

 The girl was at Elk Community park with two friends when they heard music coming from a pickup truck parked nearby.
 The teenagers went over to talk to the man, who turned out to be Johnson.